smokindoug/BMASkill/README.md

 - change volunteer
 - volunteer

-The skill will ask you for the designated volunteer's **last name** and **first name**.
-You will have to confirm this name.
+The skill will ask you for the designated volunteer's **first name** and **last name**.
+You will be asked to confirm.
 Please ensure accurracy!
 It makes it difficult for our volunteer hour recorder if the name is mangled.
-And your hours may not be counted.
+And the hours may not be counted.

-And you can combine opeing the still and designating a volunteer together:
+And yes, you can combine opening the skill and designating a volunteer in one go:
 - ask b.m.a. to change volunteer
 - open b.m.a. for volunteer

 Once you set the designated volunteer any **add** hours request is added for that designated volunteer.
 The skill does not currently keep a running total for a designated volunteer (it only keeps the running total for the Alexa user).

 If you use the **cancel** or **stop** requests the skill will reset to no designated volunteer.
 It will use your Alexa *full name* again as the volunteer (the default).
-You can also quite the skill and **open** again.
+You can also **quite** the skill and **open** again.

 Lastly, you can ask the skill to report who the volunteer is:
 - who is volunteer